 Funding for this grant from the Substance Abuse and Mental Health Services Administration will help us assist programs with incorporating MAT training into PA programs’ curricula.

-- PAs can apply for the DEA X-waiver to prescribe buprenorphine for MAT of opioid use disorder following completion of 24 hours of training by an approved organization.
+- PAs can apply for the DEA X-waiver to prescribe buprenorphine for MAT of opioid use disorder to more than 30 patients following completion of 24 hours of training by an approved organization.

 - MAT waiver training is provided by these DATA 2000 approved sponsors: